RamandeepSingh11/WatchParty-Python/README.md

 After Selecting Connect to Host a prompt should come up which will ask for a string.
 You have to put the string that is shared by your friend in that prompt.

 ### Example Result
+Disclaimer the given example is recorded in 5fps and hence the stutter.
 <img src="https://github.com/GamesBond008/WatchParty-Python/blob/master/Example/Sample.gif">